 Over the course of the 20+ years that the Super League has been running, there have only ever been 4 winners of the Grand Final trophy; Leeds Rhinos, St Helens, Wigan Warriors and Bradford Bulls.

 Whilst arguably not as popular as the likes of Wigan and St Helens, it’s actually Leeds Rhinos who have the most wins, with 8 wins and 2 runners up finishes.
-Closely followed by St Helens and Wigan with 5 wins each and Bradford who are three-time winners.
+Closely followed by St Helens with 6 wins, Wigan with 5 wins and Bradford who are 3-time winners.

-Wigan and St Helens jion Leeds as the teams that have been able to reach the final on more occasions than the rest though, with 10 appearances in total each.
-Both Wigan and St Helens have a 50% record, winning 5 and losing 5.
+As of the conclusion of the 2019 season, St Helens are the teams who have been able to reach the Grand Final on more occasions than the rest with 11 appearances.
+Leeds have an 80% success rate in finals, way ahead of St Helens on 55% and Wigan and Bradford who both have a 50% record.
 Interestingly, St Helens’ 5 loses all come in consecutive years from Super League XII through to super League XVI, a stat that their fans will not want to be reminded of.

 Man of Steel